Chandipura virus: Virology

-The viral life cycle is cytosolic.
-During transcription, viral polymerase synthesizes five discrete mRNAs and obeys to stop signals present at the gene boundaries.
+The viral lifecycle is cytosolic.
+During transcription, viral polymerase synthesizes five discrete mRNAs and terminates at stop signals present at the gene boundaries.
 Accumulation of adequate amounts of viral proteins within infected cells through viral transcription and subsequent translation potentiate the onset of viral replicative cycle.
 In this phase, some L protein acts as a replicase and ignore the gene junctions to generate a polycistronic anti-genomic analogue that acts as a template for further rounds of replication to generate many more copies of the genome RNA.
 This progeny genome RNA upon packaging by viral proteins bud out as mature virus particles.
 As of 2007, the precise mechanism underlying the switch in polymerase function during viral replication remained unknown.

 Epidemiology

 Chandipura virus is transmitted by sandflies, mosquitoes, and ticks.
 Experimentally CHPV has been transmitted in Phlebotomus papatasi sand flies and Aedes aegypti mosquitoes.
 The ultimate reservoir is unknown.

 Human-to-human transmission is not known to occur.

-Geographically, Chandipura virus human infections so far have been described only in central India; however WHO suspects it could be found in other Asian or African countries, as CHPV has been isolated from wild sandflies in Africa.
+Geographically, Chandipura virus human infections so far have been described only in central India; however the World Health Organization suspects it could be found in other Asian or African countries, as CHPV has been isolated from wild sandflies in Africa.
 The presence of the virus in Africa indicates a wide distribution.

 Past outbreaks occurred during extremely high ambient temperatures of 36–49 °C.

 The 2024 outbreak correlates with exceptional rains and 2024 India floods where pools of water are breeding grounds for the insect vector, and lack of sanitation, lack of waste management or open sewerage.

 Infection

 Signs and symptoms

 Symptoms of Chandipura virus infection typically include fever, muscle aches and headache.

 A high seroprevalence of neutralising antibodies in the healthy population has been found.
 Therefore most infections must be subclinical or mild.
 The lowest seroprevalence in the healthy population was in children under five (44%), 76% in those over five, and 97% in adults.

-The complicated course with brain infection includes convulsions, and unconsciousness, progressing rapidly to coma and in severe cases to death.
+The complicated course with brain infection includes convulsions and unconsciousness, progressing rapidly to coma and in severe cases to death.

 There has been a discussion in the scientific community as to whether the CNS infection should be termed encephalitis or febrile encephalopathy or vasculitis-associated cerebral infarction, hence WHO uses the broader term "encephalitis syndrome".
 In past outbreak studies cerebrospinal fluid analyses were normal.
 CNS imaging showed brain edema due to middle cerebral artery infarction or vasospasm, with endothelial damage being the result of encephalitis.
 CNS imaging has also shown hypodense cortical areas in the frontal and temporal lobes.

-The case-fatality rate of untreated encephalitis syndrome is 56–75%, but early treatment of raised intracranial pressure reduces fatality rate.
-Of 27 children surviving encephalitis syndrome 24 completely recovered within 3 months, only two developed late onset refractory epilepsy and four continued to have hemiplegia after 8 months.
+The case-fatality rate of untreated encephalitis syndrome is 56–75%, but early treatment of raised intracranial pressure reduces the fatality rate.
+Of 27 children surviving encephalitis syndrome, 24 completely recovered within 3 months, only two developed late-onset refractory epilepsy and four continued to have hemiplegia after 8 months.